-Register now for the this year's Museum Education Seminar in Oslo, Norway.
-It will take place at the Oslo Jewish Museum from 12 until 15 October 2014.
+The Seminar will take place at the Oslo Jewish Museum from 12 until 15 October 2014.
 The programme is organized in close cooperation with hosting venue Oslo Jewish Museum, the Jewish Museum in Trondheim and the Center for Studies of the Holocaust and Religious Minorities (HL-senteret).
 See the preliminary programme for more information.
+Registration for the MES is currently closed.
 The MES is kindly sponsored by The David Berg Foundation, NY.

 Advisory Visits Grant Programme

 The Advisory Visits Grant Programme (AVGP) is developed to assist AEJM members in need of expert advise and training.
-The Programme offers AEJM members both professional and financial support for expert advice and in house-training.
-The Advisory Visit Grant Programme is currently closed for new applications.
+The Programme offers AEJM members both professional and financial support for expert advice and in house-training in the field of collection management, permanent displays and museum education.

 AEJM member institutions are invited to apply for the next round of application of the Advisory Visit Grant Programme before 1 September 2014.